gideonazure/ITEA-PHP-Adv7_PHP-Static-Analyzer/README.md

 ```

 Where `project_path` argument is path to directory when need find class (root path of project for example)
-and `class_name` argument -  name of class for analyzing.
+and `class_name` argument -  namespace of class for analyzing.